transmitly/transmitly-microsoft-aspnet-mvc/README.md

 # Using Default Delivery Report Controller
-Inheriting the ChannelProviderDeliveryReportController will setup a route named, _HandleDeliveryReport_ that will automatically trigger your registered delivery report handlers for the provided ICommunicationsClient
+Inheriting the ChannelProviderDeliveryReportController will setup an `POST` route named, `HandleDeliveryReport` (example: `https://yourapp.com/Communications/HandleDeliveryReport`) that will automatically trigger your registered delivery report handlers for the provided ICommunicationsClient.

+The `HandleDeliveryReport` method can be overridden.
+Allowing you to customize behaviors and set route specifics.

 MyDeliveryReportsController.cs
 ```csharp